Kropyvnytskyi Region Universal Research Library: Organizational structure

 The Kropyvnytskyi Regional Scientific Library Named After Chyzhevskyi has 20 structural units which are divided into customer service departments and departments that provide industrial and technological processes.

 Registry Department carries out registration of users.
 Here one can get information on the basic rules of Library Policy, departments’ work schedule and library services.

 Internet Center started its work in 2003 under the Program of the U.S. Embassy in Ukraine "Internet for Public Libraries Users “LEAP."
 At the Internet Center, people can use modern PCs to access high-speed Internet and get help from specially-trained librarians/consultants.
 Trainings are provided to users and the Internet Center enables users to access information free of charge.

-City Circulation Department - is one of the most popular library departments, it serves all categories of users.
+City Circulation Department - is a popular department, it serves all categories of users.
 Here users can loan books and magazines.
 The fund consists of about 45 thousands publications in various fields of knowledge.
 Part of the fund (about 1000) is on media carriers, including documents on CD and DVD-ROMs.
 These are mainly encyclopedias, essays and term papers, documents of popular and entertaining nature, audio books.
 This department uses various forms of informing users: thematic literature exhibitions, displays of new editions, presentations of publications with authors’ participation.
-Here adults can select books, while their children happily spend their time playing toys in a children's corner.
+Here adults can select books, while their children spend their time playing with toys in a children's corner.
 For more than 10 years the department replenishes the fund of books of increased demand, which contains more than 1000 books, - these are novelty books of Ukrainian and foreign authors and the latest manuals on various disciplines.

 The Arts Department is one of the cultural centers of the city and the region.
 It contains collections of albums, books and magazines, music scores, slides, a collection of recordings, audio and video materials of all kinds of art.
 Library patrons can utilize a bibliographic search, receive professional advice, listen to and record music, see presentations of the exhibitions of professional and folk artists, and attend master classes, lectures, concerts and performances.
 The cinema club "Screen" has met every Friday for over thirty years.